aartikis/RTEC/src/SimplEC_README.md

 % -----------------------------------------------
 %

-To compile a set of simplEC rules into the RTEC format, the user must start a new SWI Prolog session in the command line, as follows:
+To compile a set of simplEC rules into the compiled RTEC format, the user must execute the corresponding bash script, as follows:

-	user@machine:your/working/directory$ swipl
+	user@machine:your/working/directory$ bash compile.sh sample_rules.txt

-Then, load and run the compiler as follows:

-	?- ['simplEC.prolog'].
-	true.

-	?- simplEC('sample_rules.txt','event_description.prolog','declarations.prolog', 'dependency_graph.txt').
-    true.

-simplEC needs 4 arguments as input:

-1) The input rules in simplEC.
+SimplEC needs 1 argument as input: The input rules in simplEC.
+The procedure produces 5 output files:

-2) A name for the output Event Description file.

-3) A name for the output Declarations file.

-4) A name for the output dependency graph text file.
-This file will later be used as input to GraphViz (http://www.graphviz.org/) to visualize these dependencies.

-If Prolog answers "true." in the two commands above, then everything went well and the rules have been successfully compiled into RTEC and GraphViz compatible formats.
-4 files are produced as output:

 1) RTEC-compatible action descriptions.